 Testing can identify cognitive weaknesses in specific areas and is very sensitive to mild memory and thinking problems.
 When problems are very mild, testing may be the only way to detect them.
 For example, testing can help determine whether memory changes are normal age-related changes or if they reflect a neurological disorder.
 Test results can also help differentiate among illnesses, which is important because appropriate treatment depends on accurate diagnosis.
 Different illnesses have different "neuropsychological signatures" resulting in different patterns of strengths and weaknesses on testing.
 Testing can help differentiate among Alzheimer's disease, stroke, depression and other disorders.
 Your physician will use this information along with the results of other tests, such as brain imaging and blood tests, to come to the most informed diagnosis possible.

 Some tests are in a question-answer format and others require paper and pencil responses or use of a computer.
 Tests are both easy and complex.
-Your test scores will be compared to scores from people who are like you in important ways to determine if your performances are normal for your age, gender, ethnic and educational background.
+Your test scores will be compared to scores from people who are like you in important ways to determine if your performances are normal for your age and educational background.
 Using these methods, your strengths and weaknesses can be identified for the purpose of diagnosis and treatment planning.
-The time required for your exam depends on the problem being assessed.
+The time required for your evaluation depends on the problem being assessed.
 In most cases, several hours of interview and testing are necessary to assess the many skills necessary for effective information processing.
-Forensic exams are usually more detailed and often require more time to complete.
+Forensic evaluations are usually more detailed and often require more time to complete.

 After your evaluation is completed, additional time is spent scoring and analyzing test results and preparing summary reports.
 Patients referred in a clinical context will be seen for a follow up appointment to discuss results and recommendations.
 Feedback is provided for forensic clients after obtaining consent from the referring party.